 It’s important to note that ketosis has been unfairly lumped into the same category as starving, which makes those who are uninformed assume it’s unhealthy and bad for the body.
 But there’s a big difference:

 During starvation, the body pulls from muscle stores to fuel the body, thus reducing lean muscle mass.
 Earlier very-low-carb diets, like the original Atkins diet, have been criticized for their extremely low carb intake — less than 20 grams a day — for this reason

-During ketosis, carbohydrate intake is still restricted but at higher levels, between 20-50 grams a day, and you’re eating a modest but not high amount of protein.
-(Protein is gluconeogenic, so eating too much will cause the liver to convert it to glycogen, which happens during starvation.)
+During ketosis, carbohydrate intake is still restricted but at higher levels, between 20-50 grams a day, and you’re eating adequate amounts of protein.

 This way, someone in ketosis can still receive the necessary nutrition and fiber from lots of vegetables while staying within a low carbohydrate intake level.

 Basically, ketosis allows your body to continue functioning properly, both physically and mentally, even when there is an absence of carbohydrates or not enough calories being ingested.